mackoctavian/alx-system_engineering-devops/0x02-shell_redirections/README.md

 77-file creates a file named \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)
-8-cwd_state duplicates the last line of the file iacta 9-duplicate_last_line duplicates the last line of the file iacta
+8-cwd_state duplicates the last line of the file iacta 9-duplicate_last_line duplicates the last line of the file iacta 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders